deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 **Autoencoder image**

 We create an autoencoder - compressing down to induce polysemanticity.
 This maps $x$ to a direction in a lower-dimensional space, represented by $$h = Wx$$.
 Each column of $W$ corresponds to a lower-dimensional representation of a feature in $x$.
 To reconstruct the original vector, $W^T$ is used, ensuring clear feature representation correspondence.
 This structure results in a symmetric matrix $W^TW$ and allows for clear visualization of the weights.
 They visually allow for the determination of the presence of superposition.
-All weight matricies are initialized with the Xavier initialization scheme <d-cite key="xavier"></d-cite>.

 ### Loss